sahandmostafaei/bank-customer-churn-prediction/README.md

 # Bank Customer Churn Prediction

-A machine learning project that predicts customer churn using banking customer data and compares multiple classification models.
+A machine-learning project that predicts customer churn using demographic, financial, and banking customer characteristics.

+The project demonstrates the application of supervised classification methods to a banking customer-retention problem, with emphasis on probability-based prediction, model comparison, and interpretation.

 ## Overview

-Customer churn is an important business problem for banks because retaining existing customers can be more cost-effective than acquiring new ones.
+Customer churn is an important analytical problem for banks because customer attrition can affect customer lifetime value, revenue, and retention strategy.

-This project develops a complete machine learning workflow to identify customers who are likely to leave the bank.
+This project develops a classification workflow to estimate the probability that a banking customer will churn.

-The project covers:
+The analysis covers:

-- Data preprocessing
+- Data loading and cleaning
-- Exploratory data analysis
+- Exploratory analysis
+- Numerical and categorical feature handling
-- Feature engineering
+- Feature scaling
+- Categorical encoding
 - Classification modelling
 - Model comparison
 - ROC-AUC evaluation
-- Churn probability prediction
+- Churn probability estimation
 - Feature importance analysis
 - Data visualization
-- Automated testing

 ## Technology Stack